2600hz/kazoo/scripts/README.md

 -   `HOST`: The Host to use for the scp command
 -   `BEAM_PATH`: Where on the Host to put the beam files

-## sync\_to\_release.bash
+## `sync_to_release.bash`

-Useful in conjunction with `sync_to_remove`.
+Useful in conjunction with `sync_to_remote`.
 Takes .beam files in a directory and moves them into a release, into the proper application ebin, and reloads them in the default VMs

 -   `BEAMS`: Path to beam files, defaults to `/tmp/beams/*.beam`
 -   `DEST`: Path to the release's lib/ directory, defaults to `/opt/kazoo/lib`